pradhyu/vscode-custom-tooltip/README.md

 ## Usage

-1. Select text in the editor
+1. Select text in the editor (or place cursor on a word)
 2. Press `Ctrl+Shift+E` (or `Cmd+Shift+E` on Mac) or use the command palette to run "Execute Command with Selection"
-3. Wait for the command to execute
+3. The command output will appear in a popup panel immediately
-4. Hover over the selected text to see the output in a tooltip
+4. You can also hover over the text later to see the output in a tooltip

+**Note:** If no text is selected, the extension will automatically use the word under the cursor.

 ## Configuration